UmmItC/ELgo/README.md

-# Csgo MHack

-**IMPORTANT: this project has no logner maintain**

-This is a CSGO Cheat, a Multi Hacking, so i call this program "Csgo MHack", Just use the keyboard hotkeys and then you can toggle on/off the cheat.

-This project was made when I was in high school (F3-F4 2018-2019), gitlab just let me place this project. around 4 years ago, time really flies.
-Since i coding a lot of time on this project. so just let it put here :))

-maybe one day i will come back continue maintain? idk
+## ELgo

+This is a cheat tool for CS:GO, created using Microsoft Visual Studio (C++).

+### Purpose

+This project was created for technical and stand-alone use.
+It was not intended for widespread distribution or use in competitive play but rather as a personal exploration into game modifications and automation.

+## Update for 2024

+I developed this script during high school (F3-F4, 2018-2019).
+Previously, this project was closed-source, but I’ve decided to make it open-source now.

+### Will You Continue Development?

+Since I’ve been using GNU/Linux as my daily driver for a long time, Windows software is no longer a priority for me.
+Therefore, I won’t be focusing on Windows-related updates.
+In short, the answer is `No`.

+To be honest, the game that was dear to my heart has already been taken down.
+Even if CS2 becomes available on Proton while supports GNU/Linux, I probably won’t create cheats again.
+If circumstances change, this project might commit again, but for now, there will be no further development.

 ## Features

-i made some hacking for this csgo hacking, below is list.
+Here’s a list of the features included in this CS:GO cheat:

-- Trigger bot - Press F1 Toggle, Hold ALT to Trigger
+- **Trigger Bot** - Press F1 to toggle, hold ALT to trigger
-- BunnyHop - Press F2 Toggle, Hold space to Bunnyhop
+- **BunnyHop** - Press F2 to toggle, hold SPACE to bunnyhop
-- Anti-Flash - Press F3 Toggle
+- **Anti-Flash** - Press F3 to toggle
-- Anti-Smoke - Press F4 Toggle
+- **Anti-Smoke** - Press F4 to toggle
-- No hand - Press NumPad0 Toggle
+- **No Hand** - Press NumPad0 to toggle
-- Rader hack - Press NumPad1 Toggle
+- **Radar Hack** - Press NumPad1 to toggle
-- Fov changer - Press Numpad2 Toggle
+- **FOV Changer** - Press NumPad2 to toggle
-- Enable 3rd mode - Press Numpad3 Toggle
+- **Enable 3rd Person Mode** - Press NumPad3 to toggle

 ![wait](./Wait-you-open-csgo.png)
 ![main](./Main.png)